jamesshore/simplebuild-karma/README.md

 `npm install simplebuild-karma` (add `--save` or `--save-dev` if you want)

 Note that this library uses your existing Karma installation.
-Karma 4.2 or less must be installed.
+Karma 4.3 or higher must be installed.
+(To use previous versions of Karma, install v1 of simplebuild-karma.)

 ## Usage